ldodds/opendata-practitioners-guide/manuscript/three-metaphors-for-opendata.md

 I want this book to help open data practitioners understand the key concepts that define open data and the open data movement.
 So I thought I would begin by introducing some metaphors which I think provide some useful insights.

 We'll encounter a few other metaphors later the book.
-We'll think about open data as energy that supports an ecosystem.
-And data as water, flowing through systems.
+We'll explore the data spectrum, and view about open data as energy that drives an ecosystem.
+We'll also think about data as water, flowing through systems.

 But before we get into those I wanted to share three metaphors which I think highlight some useful aspects of the practice of open data.

 ## Data is like Roads